 Not asking about seller concessions.
 If you're buying in a slower market or the property has been listed for a while, sellers are often willing to contribute to closing costs.
 Your agent should routinely include this in purchase offers — many first-time buyers don't know to ask.

-Upload your Closing Disclosure now and get instant, personalized results — including which of your specific fees are negotiable.
+Upload your Loan Estimate now and get instant, personalized results — including a counter-offer email for your lender.